shangleyi/insightface-training-note/README.md

 ![](https://github.com/shangleyi/insightface-training-note/raw/master/QQ截图20180904110506.png)

 ### Change file format and rename
-After running align_megaface.py I got a dataset containing only cropped faces.
+After running /src/align/align_megaface.py I got a dataset containing only cropped faces.
 It also generates a .lst file which can be directly used for the next step.
-However, if names of photos contain Chinese elements, there will be an exception during training.
+However, if names of photos contain elements other than letters of English alphabet or numbers, there will be an exception during training.
 Also, the default raw photo format for the training is .jpg.
 To solve these two problems, I wrote a script which uses PIL to convert all photos to RGB, rename and save them as .jpg files.

 ### Generate .lst file
-I modified glint2lst.py so that it writes all photo names to a .lst file in the format 1 ADDRESS LABEL.
+I modified /src/data/glint2lst.py so that it writes all photo names to a .lst file in the format 1 ADDRESS LABEL.

 ![](https://github.com/shangleyi/insightface-training-note/raw/master/QQ截图20180905151902.png)